longhowlam/cars_model/README.md

-# cars_model
+# cars model on Raspberry PI

-cars price model
+Train simpel model using h2o automl (see `cars_model.ipynb`) notebook

-h2o model
+Resulting mojo can be used on the RPI for scoring